 There are solutions that will greatly help to limit the possibility of these falls happening.

-One of my favorite and most used items I have found, is motion lights that fit under my bed and are very reliable.
+Convenient, under the bed motion lights, that turn on instantly.One of my favorite and most used items I have found, is motion lights that fit under my bed and are very reliable.

 I have great difficulty turning a lamp on with arthritic hands.
-Even searching in the dark for a touch lamp was difficult.
-I don't have to anything but start to get out of bed and the sensor lights come on.
+Even searching in the dark for a touch lamp can sometimes be difficult.
+These motion sensor lights have solved that problem completely.

 Then when returning to the bedroom, I have time to turn off the bathroom light and then as I step into the bedroom the bed lights come on again.